-WARNING: Forward Collision Warning operates only when driving between approximately 10 km/h and 150 km/h.
+Forward Collision Warning operates only when driving between approximately 3 mph (5 km/h) and 90 mph (150 km/h).

 WARNING: Forward Collision Warning does not provide a warning when the driver is already applying the brake.

 Automatic Emergency Braking